Yarroudh/Optim3D/README.md

 [Automatic correction of buildings ground floor elevation in 3D City Models](https://github.com/Yarroudh/ZRect3D)

 GeoFlow requires that the point cloud includes some ground points around the building so that it can determine the ground floor elevation.
 However, for aerial point clouds, buildings surrounded by others may not meet this condition which may result in inaccurate height estimation above the ground.
-This can be resolved using [ZRect3D](https://github.com/Yarroudh/zrect3d), a tool for automatics correction of buildings ground-floor elevation in CityJSON files using ground points from LiDAR data.
+This can be resolved using [ZRect3D](https://github.com/Yarroudh/zrect3d), a tool for automatic correction of buildings ground-floor elevation in CityJSON files using ground points from LiDAR data.

 ## About Optim3D